Virginia Commonwealth University School of the Arts: Programs

 VCUarts offers bachelor's degrees in disciplines ranging from the fine arts to performance, design, and scholarly research.
 As a prerequisite, all students who wish to enter into any of the school's fine art and design programs must first pass a year of Art Foundation, or "A.F.O."

-As of 2025, VCUarts is ranked at number four in the U.S. News & World Report list of "Best Art Schools".
+As of 2026, VCUarts is ranked at number two in the U.S. News & World Report list of "Best Art Schools".
 It is ranked #4 in Graphic Design, #12 in Painting/Drawing, #2 in Printmaking, #1 in Sculpture, and #5 in Time-Based Media/New Media.
 In the 2016 U.S. News & World Report rankings, VCUarts was ranked as the #2 art school in the U.S., and six of their 16 programs were ranked in the top 10 (ceramics, glass, graphic design, sculpture, painting, and printmaking).
 VCU was previously ranked #4 in both the 2012 and 2008 U.S. News & World Report rankings.
 In 2017, Artsy described VCU as one of "The 15 Top Art Schools in the United States."